SHIP & PORT INTELLIGENCE

 Yes.
 Official SDKs are available for TypeScript/Node.js, Python, and Go.
 All SDKs include auto-pagination, typed errors, and automatic retry with exponential backoff.
 An MCP server is also available for AI assistant integration.

-VesselAPI serves similar use cases — real-time vessel tracking, port events, and vessel data enrichment — with a developer-focused REST API, transparent pricing, and a free tier to get started.
+It covers vessel tracking, port events, and vessel emissions and casualty records through a developer-focused REST API, with published pricing and a free tier to get started.

 Start Building with Maritime Data